 With your POS ready to go, it’s time to figure out what you need to do to connect it with a payment processor.
 If you’ve chosen an open-system POS, you’ll discover there are several options for you.
 Your POS could connect directly to a number of processors, or you may need to route transactions through a payments gateway.

-Keep in mind that all gateways will charge a per-transaction fee on top of the fees your chosen processor will assess.
+Keep in mind that all gateways will charge a per-transaction fee on top of any payment processing fees.
 Most trustworthy gateways will cost around $0.05 to $0.15 per transaction.
 Make sure you aren’t paying excessive rates for your gateway -- they’re only doing half the work!

 3. Select your new payment processor